data-mechanics/course-2016-spr-proj/djmcc_jasper/README.md

    - compute_ratio.py
    - comp_vit.py

 To view the visualization for Assessment vs Rent, open djmcc_jasper/part1/index.html.

 To view the visualization for Composition vs Vitality, open djmcc_jasper/part2/index.html

-Datasets in JSON format are generated at the end of each execution.
+Two datasets (assessment_rent_data.json and comp_vit_data.json) are generated at the end of each execution.
 We uploaded these datasets under the same names to https://datamechanics.io/djmcc_jasper/.
-This is the url referenced by the two main.js Javascript files supporting each visualization.
+This is the url referenced by the each Javascript file supporting each visualization.

 ###### Notes

 Running comp_vit.py requries access to the Yelp API and the installation of the rauth python module.
 You will need to create your own auth.json file with your Yelp API key.
-The prov python module, for generating provenance documents, is the only other non-standard requirement.
+The prov python module, for generating provenance documents, is the only other non-standard library.

 ## Abstract